We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, cold-water fish may help manage or prevent diabetes better than other types of meat.
+However, consuming fish containing the omega-3 fatty acids docosahexaenoic acid and eicosapentaenoic acid may help manage or prevent diabetes better than other types of meat.

-However, the researchers were uncertain whether the reduction in risk was a direct result of eating the fish or whether other healthful lifestyle factors, such as exercise, could have influenced the findings.
+However, the researchers were unsure if the reduction in risk was a direct result of eating the fish or if other healthy lifestyle factors, such as exercise, could have influenced the findings.

 Eating plain yogurt daily may reduce the risk of type 2 diabetes.

-It is best to avoid sweetened or flavored yogurts, which often contain too much sugar for a person looking to lower their blood sugar levels.
-Greek-style yogurt can be a healthful alternative.
+It is best to avoid sweetened or flavored yogurts, which often contain too much sugar for a person who is looking to lower their blood sugar levels.
+Greek-style yogurt can be a healthy alternative.

-Eating a healthful, well-balanced diet is key.
-Additional strategies to help lower or manage blood sugar levels include:
+Eating a healthy, well-balanced diet is key.
+Some additional strategies to help lower or manage blood sugar levels include: